pagkly/Zed/Investopedia3/Kicker Pattern.md

 ## Understanding the Kicker Pattern

 The stock market is characterized by competing buyers (bulls) and sellers (bears).
-The constant tug of war among these players is what forms [candlesticks patterns](https://www.investopedia.com/terms/c/candlestick.asp).
+The constant tug of war among these players is what forms [[candlesticks patterns]](https://www.investopedia.com/terms/c/candlestick.asp).
 Candlestick charting originated from a technique developed in Japan in the 1700s that tracked the price of rice.
-Candlesticks are a suitable technique for trading any liquid financial asset such as stocks, [futures](https://www.investopedia.com/terms/f/futures.asp), and [foreign exchange](https://www.investopedia.com/terms/f/foreign-exchange.asp).
+Candlesticks are a suitable technique for trading any liquid financial asset such as stocks, [futures](https://www.investopedia.com/terms/f/futures.asp), and [[foreign exchange]](https://www.investopedia.com/terms/f/foreign-exchange.asp).

-The kicker pattern is considered one of the most reliable reversal patterns and usually indicates a dramatic change in a company's [fundamentals](https://www.investopedia.com/terms/f/fundamentals.asp).
+The kicker pattern is considered one of the most reliable reversal patterns and usually indicates a dramatic change in a company's [[fundamentals]](https://www.investopedia.com/terms/f/fundamentals.asp).
 The kicker pattern is a reversal pattern, and it differs from a gap pattern, which tends to show a gap up or down and stay in that trend.
 The patterns look similar, but each implies something different.

-Kicker patterns are either [bullish](https://www.investopedia.com/terms/b/bull.asp) or [bearish](https://www.investopedia.com/terms/b/bear.asp).
+Kicker patterns are either [[bullish]](https://www.investopedia.com/terms/b/bull.asp) or [[bearish]](https://www.investopedia.com/terms/b/bear.asp).
 Bullish kickers start with a bearish candle and then show a bullish gap up.
 Bearish kickers start with a bullish candle and then show a bearish gap down.

 Kicker Pattern.